What Are the Parts of an Appraisal?

 Sales Comparison

-• Say, for example, the comparable property has an extra half bath that the subject does not, the appraiser may deduct the value of that half bath from the sales price of the comparable.
+• For example, if the comparable property has a storm shelter and the subject does not, the appraiser may deduct the value of a storm shelter from the sales price of the comparable home.

-• If the subject has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.
+• But, in the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

 Valuation Using the Income Approach